DaryaShyroka/lang-8-corpus-for-GEC/Milestone_2/how_to_run.md

-# README file for Milestone 2
+# Instruction for how to run corpus collection (Milestone 2)

 - Corpus collection:
     - Corpus scraping instruction: